CarlSargunar/Umbraco-Docker-Workshop/Workshop.md

 ![2_run_site](media/2_run_site.png)

 If you browse the site at https://localhost:11608 (or whatever port your computer reports) you should be able to see the site running.
+You can also access the Umbraco backoffice at https://localhost:11608/umbraco using the credentials below

+- Username : admin@admin.com
+- Password : 1234567890

 ## 3 Running the Umbraco Site in a container